 - Brake systems

 When a repair is needed, you will diagnose the problem and get the appropriate replacement parts.
 You might use pneumatic tools when diagnosing and repairing, as well as welding equipment.
-You'll definitely various hand-held tools, such as screwdrivers and wrenches.
+You'll definitely need various hand-held tools, such as screwdrivers and wrenches.

 Most modern vehicles have advanced computers inside of them.
 To repair most modern diesel engines, you are going to need to have experience with and knowledge of in-vehicle computers, processors, and other electronic parts.

-Diesel Mechanic Schools: What You'll Learn And How To Succeed
+Diesel Mechanic Schools: What You'll Learn and How to Succeed